nhsuk/alphahealth/type-2-diabetes/further-information-and-support.md

 Knowing you have diabetes can make a difference to the treatment you’ll be given.

-Google ‘medical ID’ to find a website that sells them.
+Search the internet for ‘medical ID’ to find a website that sells them.